opral/monorepo/documentation/build-on-inlang.md

 // --- validate resources according to your logic ---
 //
-// the example below checks if "first-message" exsits in all resources for (const resource of resources) {
+// the example below checks if "first-message" exists in all resources for (const resource of resources) {
 	const message = query(resource).get({ id: "first-message" })
 	if (message === undefined) {